NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step7.md

    default_backend webservers
 ```

 It's perfectly valid to add multiple `bind` lines within the same `frontend` or `listen` in order to listen on multiple IP addresses.
-Although, you can also list the addresses one after another and separate them with commas, as shown:
+You can also list the addresses one after another and separate them with commas, as shown:

 ```
 frontend www